daneroo/im-weight/nextjs/README.md

 ## TODO

+- Upgrade to next.js v10
-- replace og-image, once deployed to vercel
+- Replace og-image, once deployed to vercel
 - Buttons
   - Act more like buttons on press/hover
 - ValueFor{Range|Adding} combine with {AnchorZoom/ArcSlider} (as Components)